itp-dwd/2020-spring/README.md

 ## Outcomes

-In order to achieve these objectives, students will spend the semester building, refactoring, getting feedback and interating on, one project throughout the course.
+In order to achieve these objectives, students will spend the semester building, refactoring, getting feedback and iterating on, one project throughout the course.
 The interactive web application will require students to exercise each of the key skills taught throughout this course as well as equip students with the skills to continue developing new dynamic web applications after the course.

 ## Details